Kuala Sepetang charcoal factory - more on www.travelswithsun.com

 Tourists entering the charcoal factory in Kuala Sepetang.
 Along the main walkway are stacked bundles of chopped mangrove wood, prior to burning. – photo by Travelswithsun

-There are charcoal products for sale right outside the factory:
+There are charcoal products for sale right outside the factory.
+We didn’t get any but they had some interesting items like:

 • charcoal vinegar spray (insect repellent)